 Thank you for visiting and may all the blessings of joy, peace, and purpose find you.

 PS.
 Traditionally, an ecclesiastical peculiar was a church outside the normal diocesan structure.
 An academic peculiar belonged to the university rather than the diocese.
 A royal peculiar belonged to the king.
-While my own post is quite ordinary (belonging to the diocese of Arizona), I do try to straddle the divide between academia and religion, between faith and science – and I’ve always liked the phrase.
+Trying to straddle the divide between academia and religion, between faith and science, I’ve always liked the phrase.